The following are the PanSIG Journal Submission Guidelines. A full copy of the guidelines can be downloaded here:

 This is where your article should start.
 Do not include the title again at the top of Page 3.
 Please do not use a header that says Introduction before the start of your 1st paragraph.

-The article should use 12 point Times or Times New Roman and the paragraphs should be either one and a half line spacing or double spaced (either is acceptable).
+The article should use 12-point Arial and the paragraphs should be either one and a half line spacing or double-spaced (either is acceptable).
 Do not include extra lines between paragraphs.
 Do not indent your paragraphs.
 Please note if you are unsure about how to format your document correctly you can use the Microsoft word version of the style guide as a template.

 The title should be in Title Case with the initial letter of each word capitalized, except for articles, prepositions, and conjunctions.
-Center the title and use bold-faced 14-point Times New Roman.
+Center the title and use bold-faced 14-point Arial.

 Each section of the text should be prefaced by an appropriate heading: Level 1, at the start of a major new section, Level 2, at the start of a main subsection, and Level 3 for a sub-subsection.
 Do not add numbers to any of the headings.
 All headings should be bold-faced do not use italics.